| Art

 his emanation on the human plane.
 This makes the statue exceptionally

 blessed and powerful.
+Having completed

 the statue Karpu and Pema began the outer decorative design of the